Automate Common Workflows

 Now, let's create a workflow in the stacks/workflows directory.

-Add the following Atmos workflows to the stacks/workflows/weather.yaml file:
+Add the following Atmos workflow to the stacks/workflows/weather.yaml file:

 name: Workflows for Weather Station